lawmurray/Birch/CONTRIBUTING.md

   }
   ```

-### For C++ code (e.g. in LibBirch)
+### For C++ code (e.g. in driver program and LibBirch)

 Much the same as for Birch code, adapted accordingly.
-Documentation comments are formatted slightly differently, for use with [Doxygen](https://www.doxygen.nl) instead.
+Documentation comments are formatted for [Doxygen](https://www.doxygen.nl) instead.